NANS05/Genepi/README.md

 You can see good practicies in Issues

+## NEXT STEPS

-Next step is to implement questions to choose un programing language for you
+Questions to choose un programing language for you.

-### Install
+Update the suggested language in real time.

+Being able to change the App logo, the menus colos as you want.

+Change the navigation button logo.

+## INSTALL

 To install the app, please see the following steps :